Spoiler-light practical guide

 Fatigue

 Physical and mental tiredness that accumulates through exertion, long investigation sessions, and failed physical checks.
-High fatigue reduces check reliability and can lock out certain dialogue options.
-Rest when possible between major leads.
+High fatigue can reduce check reliability and affect dialogue availability.
+Rest at the safe house between major leads.
+Rumba!
+Canned Coffee and Perro Pale provide temporary fatigue relief.

 Anxiety

 Social and situational unease triggered by tense conversations, uncertain environments, and faction pressure.
-High anxiety makes social checks harder and can cause you to misread NPC intentions.
+High anxiety can make social checks harder and may change how NPC intentions read.
 Use safer dialogue options to reduce it gradually.
+The Bootleg Bazaar is a lower-pressure area for recovery.

 Delirium